johnbenedictyan/Craft-Cooking/notes.md

  - Change all the '{}'.format() to python prepared statements, to prevent SQL injects.
 [DONE]
  - Change the upload folder to an external server ssh thingy thingy.
  - The user dashboard navigation should be at the top for mobile devices and tablets.
+ - Add a description section to each recipe and show that on the featured post.

 ## Things that don't work